juhameskanen/abstract/README.md

 Many simulations and chapters are in draft stage; behavior may be updated frequently based on the current phase of authorial chaos.

 This is a research-in-progress project.
-Many simulations and chapters are in draft and their content evolves frequently as research progresses.
+The content evolves frequently as research progresses.

 ## Contributing